 - RSS subscribers

 After creating your baseline, monitor your metrics each month and notate changes.

 2 Musts for all Local Businesses Regarding Social Media

 Because local listings and credibility are important, there are two things all businesses should do when it comes to social media.
 You should do these two things even if they don’t think social media will benefit your company.

 - Claim your Google Business Listing and update the information monthly.
 This is especially important if you are a local business.

 Apart from that, do what makes sense for your business regarding social media.
 Integrate it, as much as possible, with your other marketing strategies, such as SEO and PPC, and keep re-evaluating its importance.
-You may find that down the road it begins to make more sense for your company.
+You may find that down the road a social media strategy begins to make more sense for your company.

-Effect Web Agency partners with businesses to help them achieve the maximum results from their digital marketing efforts.
-Contact Effect for you free web consultation.
+Effect Web Agency partners with businesses around the globe to help them get more from their digital marketing efforts.
+If you are considering whether or not social media marketing is right for your business, contact Effect for a free consultation.